Coddiction-101/clean-simple-calculator/README.md

 - Real-time validation of user input with inline error messages
 - Supports addition, subtraction, multiplication, division, modulus, and exponentiation
-- Calculate button is enabled only when valid inputs are entered
+- The calculate button is enabled only when valid inputs are entered
 - Reset button clears all inputs, errors, and results
 - Keyboard support: press Enter to calculate results
 - Smooth fade-in animation on result display